LaborOnline Marked, Unmarked, Remembered: A Public History Series

 Part of the crowd that gathered at the dedication of the marker to Henry Stephens, June 17, 2025.
 Credit: Judy Simpson

 State Senator Doris Turner contributed toward the costs of the marker and attended the event.
-Left: Willie McGuire, UMWA and William Furry, executive director, Illinois State Historical Society
+Right: Willett Douglass, Coalition of Black Trade Unionists.
+Left: William Furry, executive director, Illinois State Historical Society

 Trade Unionists and Historians as well as members of the Mother Jones Foundation and the Springfield African-American Museum gather at the marker to Henry Stephens, June 17, 2025.
 Credit: Judy Simpson